PumasAI/SimpleChains.jl/docs/src/examples/custom_loss_layer.md

 Loss functions like the `LogitCrossEntropyLoss` are defined for users to be able to quickly prototype models on new problems.
 However, sometimes there is a need to write one's own customised loss function.
 This example will walk through this process.

-We will first begin with an example loss function to implement, a `BinaryLogitCrossEntropyLoss`, which specifically acts on a model which outputs a "probability" for a binary variable.
+To show which functions need to be implemented for your own custom loss, this example will walk through implementing a `BinaryLogitCrossEntropyLoss`, which acts on a model with only a single output, and binary targets.

 ## Mathematical background for a Binary Cross Entropy Loss
 Consider the following model: